Lapland-Robotics/AI.R-ATV/Jetson/README.md

 Serial port not found. | device: /dev/ttyUSB0, error 2, waiting for connection...
 ```

-If you able to solve that issue using Docker Desktop, please let us know by updating this README.md file.
+> But if you able to solve that issue using Docker Desktop, please let us know by updating this README.md file.